cayrrs/pipcmd/README.md

 you need python from www.python.org

+# license
+i dont fucking care do what the hell you want with this (Unlicense)

 # building
 you need the module pyinstaller for this (all this does is make the .py into an .exe)